yashtyagi04/compressor-head/doc/CONTRIBUTING.md

 ```

 Now you can easily start working on the code.
-While working, remember the following rules:
+While working on the code, remember the following rules:
 * Follow the coding standards (usually PSR standards);
 * Write unit tests to prove that the bug is fixed, or that the new function actually works;
 * Try not to violate backward compatibility without extreme necessity;
 * Use simple and logical whole commits;
-* Write clear, clear, complete messages when you commit changes.
+* Write clear, complete messages when you commit changes.

 ## <a id="pull"></a>Sending a pull request